 Sociology National and Regional Awards

 Southwestern University sociology majors have won a remarkable number of national and regional undergraduate paper awards.
-In fact, in the past 13 years, our program has produced more national and regional award winning undergraduate research papers than any other sociology department in the country.
-In 2006, we started submitting student papers for national and regional awards.
-Since then, one of our sociology majors has won the Southern Sociological Society’s Odum Award for best undergraduate paper 9 of the past 13 years.
+In fact, in the past 13 years, our program has produced more national and regional award winning undergraduate research papers than most other sociology departments in the country.
+In 2006, we started nominating student papers for national and regional awards.
+Since then, one of our sociology majors has won the Southern Sociological Society’s Odum Award for best undergraduate paper 9 of the past 14 years.

 Our sociology majors have also won the national Alpha Kappa Delta undergraduate paper award (first, second, or third place), 7 of the past 13 years.